Editorial Standards

 When You Receive It and Which Copies Matter

 Funds furnish Copies B and C to shareholders after year end.
 The current Form 2439 package shows funds must furnish by the 60th day after the fund’s tax year ends, and they attach Copy A to the RIC or REIT return.
 You keep Copy C for your files.
-You attach Copy B to the return where you claim the credit, or you include a scan when you e‑file.
+You attach Copy B to your income tax return for the tax year that includes the last day of the fund's tax year, not necessarily the year you happened to receive the form, or you include a scan when you e‑file.

 Note for nominees and custodians, the timing is stricter.
 The Form 2439 instructions say a nominee usually has 90 days after the fund’s year end to complete owner copies, 70 days if acting as a UIT custodian, and 150 days for a foreign nominee.
-The e‑CFR historically lists 75, 55, and 135 day thresholds.
 Follow the current‑year Form 2439 instructions that arrive with the form, and document which standard you relied on.

 Who This Guide Is For